Past, Present, and Future of Alpine Biomes Worldwide (PPF-Alpine)

 ECO-SPACE: Earth Observation and Geospatial Tools for Ecosystem and Environmental Management

-ECO-SPACE is a new course for our students at BIO and UiB to address a critical gap in Norway’s higher education: the lack of geospatial training for biology and environmental science students that integrates Universal Design (UD) principles.
-The course will combine GIS, Remote Sensing, and spatial analysis with ecological and environmental applications, ensuring that students learn to create accessible, inclusive, and impactful geospatial products.
-Course content will be built from BIO research projects, stakeholder case studies, and collaborations with national and international partners.
-ECO-SPACE will also serve as a platform for collaboration—through workshops with UiB researchers, stakeholders, and industry—to co-develop high-quality teaching modules and build capacity in UD and geospatial methods.
-In the long term, the course will contribute to national and international efforts to promote inclusive geospatial education for ecology and environmental management.
-More news soon!
+ECO-SPACE is a project aimed to our students at BIO and UiB to address a critical gap in Norway’s higher education: the lack of geospatial training for biology and environmental science students that integrates Universal Design (UD) principles.
+This project aims to develop educational material that will combine GIS, Remote Sensing, and spatial analysis with ecological and environmental applications, ensuring that students learn to create accessible, inclusive, and impactful geospatial products.
+A module-based framework will be built from BIO research projects, stakeholder case studies, and collaborations with national and international partners.
+ECO-SPACE will also serve as a platform for collaboration—through workshops with UiB researchers, stakeholders, and industry—in geospatial analysis and build capacity in UD and geospatial methods.
+In the long term, the project will contribute to national and international efforts to promote inclusive geospatial education for ecology and environmental management.
+In collaboration with STEM EDUCATION RESEARCH CENTER (CERC).
+Financed by HK-DIR 2025.

 Spatio-temporal analyses of landscape dynamics across the biosphere, geosphere, and cryosphere are crucial in tackling today’s global environmental challenges.
 From land use and cover changes to glacier retreat and vegetation shifts, Geographic Information Systems (GIS) and Remote Sensing (RS) offer essential tools for research and real-world problem-solving.

 We organize monthly seminar series by researchers and students from diverse academic backgrounds united by a shared interest in GIS and RS.
-Our network currently brings together 55 active members from the UIB, spanning the Departments of Earth Science, Biology, Geography, Physics, and Archaeology—representing three faculties.
+Our network currently brings together researchers from the UIB, spanning the Departments of Earth Science, Biology, Geography, Physics, and Archaeology—representing three faculties.
 We are also proud to have established a strong collaborative partnership with the Theoretical and Computational Ecology group at the University of Amsterdam (UvA), expanding our reach and impact across institutions.
-See more here.
+See more HERE.
+Financed by Bergen University Funds.

 The Mini-Encyclopedia of the Páramos